VenusProtocol/venus-protocol-documentation/guides/market-interaction/liquidation.md

 ### Collateral Factor (CF)

-Collateral Factor represents the immediate liquidity available to an account.
+Collateral Factor is the percentage of the supplied funds that can be used to cover the loan.
 The `Comptroller.getBorrowingPower` function provides this information.
-However, it's important to note that this function utilizes the CF calculation, which might not accurately reflect an account's true level of under-collateralization.
-Therefore, relying solely on `getBorrowingPower` may not be sufficient for identifying accounts in need of liquidation.
+Relying on `getBorrowingPower` is not sufficient for identifying accounts in need of liquidation.

 ### Liquidation Threshold (LT)